-Since then I’ve been lucky enough to visit multiple times over the years, and every time I return the nostalgia overwhelms my senses.
+Since then I’ve been lucky enough to visit multiple times over the years.
+Every time I return, nostalgia overwhelms my senses.

 Every time I drive through the peaceful green countryside, or stumble along the uneven stone streets, or indulge in the fresh, hearty cuisine, I feel the same sense of comfort I felt as a child.

 I used to live in Soave, a small town in the northern Veneto region of Italy.

 Everyone in that town became like family, and I’m so grateful for the time I spent there.

-The last time I came to Italy was in 2014 and though the wonderful Italian culture remains the same, I have changed so much as a person.
+The last time I came to Italy was in 2014.
+Though the wonderful Italian culture remains the same, I have changed so much as a person.